Kongstad/Geo_Project_TensorFlow/README.md

   - [x] Handler: Anaconda Navigator 4.5.0
       <details>
        <summary>Installation</summary>
-       <p>Ananconda Navigator was downloaded from <a href="https://www.anaconda.com/download/#linux">their website</a> and    thereafter updated to version 4.5.0 by using the navigator automatic updating platform.
-Then I proceeded to create a new  python environment in the Anaconda directory, to install TensorFlow into.
-This was done by the using the command "conda create -n tensorflow pip python=3.6"  </p>
+       <p>Anaconda Navigator was downloaded from <a href="https://www.anaconda.com/download/#linux">their website</a> and    thereafter updated to version 4.5.0 by using the navigator automatic updating platform.
+Then I proceeded to create a new  python environment in the Anaconda directory, to install TensorFlow into - which I name tensorflow.
+This was done by the using the command <b>"conda create -n tensorflow pip python=3.6" </b>.
+I then activate the newly created environment by typing <b>source activate tensorflow</b>.
+Now Anaconda is primed for TensorFlow to be installed.
+However, CUDA and CuDNN should installed first. </p>
       </details>
-  - [ ] TensorFlow:
   - [ ] CUDA:
   - [ ] CuDNN:
+  - [ ] TensorFlow:
 - [ ] Geological feature chosen for experiment
 - [ ] Sufficient satellite imagery collected